Kismuz/btgym/README.md

     - my commit was to treat backtrader engine as black box and create wrapper using explicitly defined and documented methods only.
 While it is not efficiency-optimised approach, I think it is still decent alpha-solution.

+ 8. *Note:* `.research` subpackage code can (and usually does) contain errors, logic flaws and can be poor performing generally.

 ****